 Last but not least, I also can’t recommend Couture Sewing Techniques by Claire B. Shaeffe enough.
 Not all techniques she describes will be applicable, but many will.

 Hope this was a useful list of books!
 Tailoring (and menswear in general) should not be intimidating…or designated to one gender identity alone.
 So, will you be making some menswear…for everyone soon?

-Emilia enjoys black outfits, word puns, and transforming her apartment into a greenhouse.
-When she is not sewing, she is a researcher in the field of Neuroscience.
-You can find her on IG @emilia_to_nuno and on her blog.
+Emilia enjoys black outfits, word puns, and transforming their apartment into a greenhouse.
+When they are not sewing, they are a researcher in the field of Neuroscience.
+You can find them on IG @emilia_to_nuno and on her blog.